Hypertopic/Steatite/INSTALL.md

 4. In "**Stage name**", you can put whatever you want, "**Steatite**" seems fine.
 5. Click on "**Deploy**".

-> The API should be deployed now, here is the view :
+> The API should be deployed now, here is the view after clicking on its name :

 <p align="left">
     <img width="260" alt="image" src="https://user-images.githubusercontent.com/45626870/174448282-583a9da9-1cf9-4dd6-86fa-31f46f649d38.png">